mohammed-bakkali/DomainDNSCheck/README.md

-# DomainDNSCheck
+# DNS Tools Suite

-**DomainDNSCheck** is a Python tool designed to inspect DNS records for domains, including SPF, MX, and AAAA records.
-It categorizes SPF records and generates detailed reports to streamline DNS analysis.
+**DomainDNSCheck** A collection of Python scripts to inspect and analyze DNS records and discover domain names based on extensions.

 ## Features

-- **SPF Record Inspection**: Checks SPF records and categorizes domains based on SPF rules (`+all`, `?all`, etc.).
-- **MX Record Check**: Retrieves and displays MX records for the domains.
+- Check SPF, MX, and AAAA DNS records for any domain.
-- **AAAA Record Check**: Inspects IPv6 (AAAA) records.
-- **Detailed Reporting**: Outputs categorized SPF results and DNS details into organized text files.
-- **Bulk Domain Processing**: Supports input of multiple domains for batch processing.
+- Categorize SPF configurations (`+all`, `?all`, etc).
+- Search and validate domain names based on TLD extensions.
+- Export results to text files for easy reference.

 ---